David Spalding, Dean

 Master's Programs

-Nine programs are offered at the master’s level: a Master of Business Administration (MBA), a professional Master of Business Administration (PMBA), a Master of Accounting (MAcc), a Master of Business analytics (MBAN), a master of entrepreneurship (MEP), a Master of Finance (MFIN), a master's in healthcare analytics and operations (MHAO), a Master of Real Estate Development (MRED), and a Master of Science in information systems (MSIS).
+Ten programs are offered at the master’s level: a Master of Business Administration (MBA), a Professional Master of Business Administration (PMBA), a Master of Accounting (MAcc), a Master of Accounting Analytics (MAA), a Master of Business Analytics (MBAN), a Master of Entrepreneurship (MEP), a Master of Finance (MFIN), a Master's in Healthcare Analytics and Operations (MHAO), a Master of Real Estate Development (MRED), and a Master of Science in Information Systems (MSIS).
 These programs are intended to meet distinct sets of educational objectives.

 Master of Business Administration (MBA)